jlucid/kjson/README.md

 # KJSON Library for KDB+ Integration

 This library provides tools to convert JSON data to KDB+ objects and vice versa, facilitating seamless integration between JSON and KDB+ data.
 The library uses RapidJSON to parse and serialize JSON and is built to work efficiently with KDB+ native data types.
+The library

 ## Features
 - Convert JSON strings to KDB+ objects.